Overdose prevention measures couldn’t have come soon enough to those who are getting a firsthand view of the current drug crisis.

 With the new overdose prevention sites at the Living Positive Resource Centre and the recently vacated Kelowna Health Centre site, those drug users will find a greatly desired measure of safety.

-“The people who we work with are using substances for many reasons and they’re dependant on them,” said MacDonald.
+“The people who we work with are using substances for many reasons and they’re dependent on them,” said MacDonald.

 “They have just as much want to live as others.
 But we have clients who are coming in and saying they had a friend pass away on the weekend and that’s just as tragic to us as it is to them.”